H1-B, Specialty Occupation

 H-1B Cap

 The government's fiscal year runs from October 1 to September 30.
-The I-129 Form requires that I-129 petitions be submitted no more than 6 months in advance of an employee's start date.
+The Form I-129 requires that petitions be submitted no more than 6 months in advance of an employee's start date.
 Since October 1 is the earliest H-1B cap start date, April 1 is then the first date on which H-1B petitions can be filed each year.
 Typically the H-1B cap is reached during the first week of April for the employment start date of October 1st.
-(Notably, the cap was met quite late from 2008-2011 due to the severe recession in which U.S. employers were not hiring in large numbers).